heikotopol/heikotopol.github.io/_pages/portfolio.md

 # 2. Mechanical Properties of Composites

+Different  materials can be combined in order to form _composites_.
+The properties of these composites will depend on the distribution, the geometry, and the interplay of its components.
+Imported types of composites are _fiber-reinforced composites_, _particle-reinforced composites_, and _laminates_.
+Particle-reinforced composites are relatively isotropic on the macroscale, whereas _fiber-reinforced composites_ may show a strong anisotropic behavior.

 ## 2.1 Transport Properties of Composites

 My work on the mechanical behavior of composites deals with wave propagation and  heat transfer in anisotropic media.